234 Comments

 It does go downhill from here Gary.
 The worst is when 25 years from now they are still denying and still committing the same errors because professors don't want to update their teaching.

 An example of this in another field is the TLR4 problem in human immune systems.
 Unlike every other animal with TLR4 (insects branched off long before) humans have no functional siglecs to damp the signal.
+(Most animals have two siglecs for TLR4.)
 This is why humans are uniquely susceptible to septic conditions.
 It's a feedback scream in the immune system.

 One technology this critically affects is gene therapy.
 Because the dose of carrier vectors easily goes over the threshold of TLR4.
 And because this is not taught, protocols don't list it.
 So there is no diagnostic criteria, physicians don't expect it.
 Because they don't expect it, and there is no comprehensive response protocol, and it happens so fast, the person (often a kid) dies "mysteriously" from a "cytokine storm".